 Fill out the form to connect with our legal team for a free consultation, we’ll respond within 1 hour during business hours.
 Or call us 24/7 at (757) 244-7000.

-If you need representation from an experienced attorney after an oxygen deprivation injury, call the Brain Injury Law Center today at (757) 244-7000.
+If you need representation from an experienced attorney after an oxygen deprivation injury, call the Brain Injury Law Center today at (757) 244-7000 to schedule a free consultation.
 For more information on the difference between anoxia and hypoxia, read on.

 These symptoms are serious and require immediate medical attention.
 Your first priority is getting that life-saving care.